 - Withdrawal, defined as at least one of the following:

 - Opioid withdrawal syndrome includes mood changes, nausea, vomiting, muscle aches, watery nose or eyes, diarrhea, dilated pupils, sweating, yawning, fever, and insomnia.

 - Continued use of opioids to alleviate or avoid withdrawal symptoms

 How DSM-5 Opioid Use Disorder Differs from DSM-IV-TR Criteria

 The previous version of the DSM had different criteria that comprised opioid use disorder.
 In the DSM-IV-TR, two different diagnostic categories describe problematic opioid use: substance abuse and substance dependence.

-The first diagnosis, substance abuse, characterized a milder or earlier phase of problematic opioid use.
+The first diagnosis, substance abuse, characterized a milder or earlier problematic opioid use phase.
 This did not include any physical dependence on the drug.
 The substance abuse diagnosis included many of the behavioral features of the DSM-5 opioid use disorder diagnosis, such as failure to fulfill role obligations, continued use despite interpersonal problems, or recurrent use in hazardous situations.

 The second diagnosis, substance dependence, required a person to experience either tolerance or withdrawal.
 It also included taking opioids in larger amounts or over a longer period of time than intended, as well as unsuccessful efforts to cut down on opioid use.
-Professionals considered substance dependence to be a more chronic or severe condition compared to substance abuse.
+Professionals considered substance dependence to be a more chronic or severe condition than substance abuse.

 Why is the Change in Diagnostic Criteria Important?

-The change from DSM-IV to DSM-5 helped to clarify several misconceptions about substance use disorders.
-Perhaps most relevant is that physical dependence symptoms — tolerance and withdrawal — are no longer characterize a more “severe” form of opioid use.
+The change from DSM-IV to DSM-5 helped clarify several misconceptions about substance use disorders.
+Perhaps most relevant is that physical dependence symptoms — tolerance and withdrawal — are no longer characterized as a more “severe” form of opioid use.
 Physical dependence can develop at any stage of opioid use.
 Although the DSM-5 criteria include physical dependence and addiction (the behavioral features that include cravings), the criteria make it more straightforward to diagnose a pattern of problematic opioid use without relying on artificial distinctions between diagnostic categories.